Figgy pudding

-Figgy pudding or fig pudding is any of several medieval Christmas dishes, usually sweet or savory cakes containing honey, fruits and nuts.
-In later times, rum or other distilled alcohol was often added to enrich the fruitiness of the flavor.
+Figgy pudding or fig pudding is any of many medieval Christmas dishes, usually sweet or savoury cakes containing honey, fruits and nuts.
+In later times, rum or other distilled alcohol was often added to enrich the fruitiness of the flavour.

 Etymology

 Medieval cooking commonly employed figs in both sweet and savoury dishes.

 One such dish is fygey, in the 14th century cookbook The Forme of Cury.

 The Middle English name had several spellings, including ffygey, fygeye, fygee, figge, and figee.
 The latter is a 15th-century conflation with a French dish of fish and curds called figé, meaning "curdled" in Old French.
 But it too came to mean a "figgy" dish, involving cooked figs, boiled in wine or otherwise.
 A turn of the 15th century herbal has a recipe for figee: